quinkq/solarium_1/README.md

 ## Development Status

-This Alpha stage focuses on single-node operation with integrated power management.
+This Alpha stage focuses on single-node operation with integrated power management and a temporary blackbox MPPT.
 The planned Beta architecture will transition to a distributed multi-node system with dedicated controllers for power management, RS485/ESP-NOW communication, and Linux server integration through Home Assistant or database systems.

-Current implementation includes complete integration of all five subsystems with centralized FLUCTUS power management, comprehensive load shedding communication, and thread-safe operation across concurrent FreeRTOS tasks.
+Current implementation includes complete integration of all four subsystems with centralized FLUCTUS power management, comprehensive load shedding communication, and thread-safe operation across concurrent FreeRTOS tasks.

 ## Work in progres...